quantmonster/quantmonster.github.io/_posts/2022-10-13-modeling-tips.md

 <b>The Development Process -</b> Leverage your emotions.
 Make your model justify its own decisions.
 Invest in high-quality logs.
 Hard-code interventions when necessary.
 Focus on high-ROI tasks.

-<b>Stabilizing the Model -</b> Validate the model's perceptions and decisions.
+<b>Stabilizing the Model -</b> If it's not regularly tested, then it's going to break in the future.
+Validate the model's perceptions and decisions.
 Don't get derailed by minor data issues.
 Refactor when appropriate.

 <b>Showcasing the Model -</b> If the goal is to "wow" users, then the model must clearly demonstrate its sophistication.